 Schrödinger Equation and Wave Function

-We examine the basic form of the Schrödinger equation, which holds a similar status in quantum mechanics as Newton's laws of motion in classical mechanics.
-We also explore the statistical interpretation of the physical meaning of the wave function obtained as a solution to the Schrödinger equation, perspectives on quantum indeterminacy, and the physical significance of measurement in the Copenhagen interpretation (collapse of the wave function).
+We examine the basic form of the Schrödinger equation, which holds a similar position in quantum mechanics as Newton's laws of motion in classical mechanics.
+We also explore the statistical interpretation of the physical meaning of wave functions obtained as solutions to the Schrödinger equation, perspectives on quantum indeterminacy, and the physical meaning of measurement in the Copenhagen interpretation (collapse of the wave function).

 Prerequisites